OMwanjari/Simple-weather-App/README.md

 ## Features

 - City search with autocomplete using Geoapify Places API.
+- Responsive design for any device
 - Fetches and displays current weather data using OpenWeatherMap API.
 - Displays additional weather information such as temperature, humidity, and wind speed.
 - User-friendly and responsive interface.
+- Refresh button in weather page AppBar

 ## Installation